sirius073/Machine-failure-prediction/README.md

 - Ensure the dataset contains all the required columns (`Tool wear [min]`, `Torque [Nm]`, `Power`, etc.).
 - The trained model is saved as `best_pipeline.joblib` in the `model/` directory.
 - Retrain the model if the dataset changes significantly.
+- A Jupyter Notebook named `machine-failure.ipynb` is available in the `model/` directory.
+It contains the model training process on a sample dataset from Kaggle, which can be found [here](https://www.kaggle.com/competitions/machine-failure-prediction-iti-data-science).
+- The `train.csv` file used for training is included in the `data/` directory.

 ---